The Eternal Idol: Background and overview

 The song "Nightmare" was initially written for the 1987 film A Nightmare on Elm Street 3: Dream Warriors.

-After Daisley's and Singer's departure, bassist Dave Spitz returned and drummer Bev Bevan was hired for a 1987 tour in support of the album; however, soon Bevan backed out on learning that Sabbath had booked dates in South Africa during the apartheid crisis.
+After Daisley's and Singer's departure, bassist Dave Spitz returned and drummer Bev Bevan, who had previously been a member of Black Sabbath during mid 1983–early 1984, was hired for a 1987 tour in support of the album; however, soon Bevan backed out on learning that Sabbath had booked dates in South Africa during the apartheid crisis.

 Bevan was replaced by former Clash drummer Terry Chimes, who appears in the music video for "The Shining".
 Spitz played bass for a few shows before Jo Burt (formerly of Virginia Wolf) was hired as the new bass player.

+The tour was one of Sabbath's shortest, totaling 20 dates: 1 in Greece and 6-7 each in South Africa, Germany and Italy.

 The video for "The Shining" was filmed in-between Spitz's departure and Burt's arrival.
 In 1993, Martin recalled, "The bass player in the 'Shining' video was some guy that we dragged off the street.
-I can't remember his name but he looked the part.
+I can't remember his name but he looked the part (In another interview Martin claims the musician's name was "Steve").
 He said that he was a guitarist.
 I remember he was always talking about how he was a Red Indian, thus all the turquoise he wore!
 We never saw him again."